Simply Business homepage

 • USG Insurance Services, Inc.

-Protect Yourself and Your Business When Accidents Happen
+Protect Yourself and Your Business with Sole Proprietorship Workers’ Comp

 HVAC tech working on an AC unit

-With sole proprietor workers comp, you are covered as an owner of the business.
-Depending on the type of policy, you can receive the same benefits that one of your employees would receive.
+Depending on the type of policy, you can receive the same benefits that one of your employees would receive under a traditional workers’ comp policy.

 These often include:

-Medical payments As mentioned above, your workers comp policy may help pay medical bills and help provide you with extra peace of mind.
+As mentioned above, your workers’ comp policy may help pay medical bills and help provide you with extra peace of mind.

-Rehabilitation expenses Some work-related injuries take more than just immediate medical care.
+Some work-related injuries take more than just immediate medical care.
 Rehabilitation and therapy also may be required.
-If so, your workers comp policy could cover those costs.
+If so, your workers’ comp policy could cover those costs, as well.

-Lost wages Recovering from a work-related illness or injury also could keep you out of work.
+Recovering from a work-related illness or injury also could keep you out of work.
 If you’re a sole proprietor, that could be a big financial hit.
-Workers compensation can often make up some of your lost income while you recover.
+Workers’ compensation can often make up some of your lost income while you recover.

-Death benefits While not a pleasant thought, if you die as a result of a workplace injury or illness, your workers comp policy can cover funeral costs and financial assistance for your family.
+While not a pleasant thought, if you die as a result of a workplace injury or illness, your workers’ comp policy can cover funeral costs and financial assistance for your family.

 • Client or vendor accidents